How Many Car Insurance Claims Are Too Many?

 Every car insurance claim you file leaves a mark on your record — and multiple claims can send your premiums soaring or even cost you your coverage.
 Understanding car insurance claim frequency is one of the most overlooked ways drivers end up overpaying year after year.

 In this guide, you'll learn exactly how many claims are considered "too many," how insurers evaluate your claim history using 3-to-5-year lookback periods, and what separates an at-fault claim from one that isn't your fault.
-We'll also cover how to protect your claim-free discounts and manage your claims strategically so you never pay more than you have to.
+We'll also cover how to protect your claim-free discounts, which major insurers offer accident forgiveness, and how to manage your claims strategically so you never pay more than you have to.

 Key Pinch Points